 Randolph County Criminal Defense Attorneys

 If you or a loved one has been charged with a crime, you already know what is on the line.
 Your ability to get a job is at risk.
 Future opportunities, financial and otherwise, may be lost to you forever.
 A criminal conviction destroys your public stature and your personal reputation.
 Even a traffic conviction or DWI can have a major impact on your insurance rates or your driving privilege.
-The lawyers at Megerian & Wells understand that there are no “minor” criminal charges, and they approach every case with the attention and energy necessary to win you the best possible result.
+The lawyers at Megerian & Wells, Attorneys at Law understand that there are no “minor” criminal charges, and they approach every case with the attention and energy necessary to win you the best possible result.

 Seasoned Asheboro Violent Crime Lawyers